 Remember customer care – even with all the technology we use to run our day-to-day lives, there are basic elements of customer care that are still important to us.
 That means friendly, helpful people on the end of the phone, a fast response to email or social media queries and a straightforward complaints process.
 It means allowing for easy payment methods, and despatching goods quickly and in good quality packaging.
 It means delivering on your promises, and not being afraid to apologise when things go wrong.
 Adding this sort of data to your CRM and using it to improve your customer service approach could make all the difference to retaining and acquiring customers.

 A well-managed CRM system can do wonders for the way your business works.
 In fact, in most cases, it’s essential to use CRM, and small business owners can work far more efficiently and successfully if they choose the right one and follow best practice to get the most out of it.

-To find out more about how an experienced CRM virtual assistant can help your business or to learn more about our other virtual executive assistant services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+To find out more about how an experienced CRM virtual assistant can help your business or to learn more about our other virtual executive assistant services feel free to call us on 0800 994 9016 or use our contact form in the menu above.